virtual-labs/exp-stamping-processes-dei/experiment/theory.md

 ## 1. Introduction to Metal Stamping

+## 1. Introduction to Metal Stamping

-Metal stamping is a cold-forming manufacturing process used to convert flat metal sheets into specific shapes.
-It involves placing flat sheet metal, in either blank or coil form, into a stamping press where a tool and die surface forms the metal into a net shape.
+Metal stamping is a high-speed, cold-forming manufacturing process used to convert flat metal sheets into precise and complex shapes.
+It involves placing sheet metal, either in blank or coil form, into a stamping press where a punch and die set apply controlled force to cut or form the material into the desired geometry.

-The process is widely used in automotive, aerospace, and electronics industries for high-volume production.
+The process relies on plastic deformation of the material under compressive forces, allowing the sheet to permanently change shape without melting.
+Because it is performed at room temperature, it is classified as a cold-working process, which often improves the strength and surface finish of the final component due to strain hardening.

+Metal stamping is widely used in industries that require high-volume production with tight dimensional tolerances.
+In the automotive industry, it is used to manufacture body panels, brackets, structural components, and electrical connectors.
+In aerospace applications, stamping is used for lightweight structural parts.
+The electronics industry uses stamping for terminals, shielding components, and precision connectors.

+Modern stamping operations may include multiple processes such as blanking, piercing, bending, embossing, and deep drawing, often combined into a single progressive die system.
+This enables rapid production rates, cost efficiency, material optimization, and consistent product quality.

+Due to its productivity, repeatability, and ability to produce complex geometries economically, metal stamping remains one of the most important sheet metal manufacturing processes in modern industrial production.

 ---